open-socialism/open-socialism-site/introduction.md

 The tribal model and successful modern cooperative systems all have some degree of inequality.
 Humans are motivated to excel and get ahead.
 The communist ideal 'from each according to their ability, to each according to their need' is in fact not ideal.

-However, humans will try and get ahead and attract a good mate given some means to do so.
-The rewards do not need to be excessive.
+Humans will try and get ahead and attract a good mate and should be given the means to do so.
+However, the rewards do not need to be excessive.
 The carrot of becoming a billionaire that capitalism dangles is counter productive since extreme wealth concentration also brings it's own set of issues.

 ### Align self interest with the greater good

 Humans need the ability to strive and reap benefits, however by itself, this isn't necessarily good for society.
 Not only do people need to be motivated, they ideally should be motivated towards the greater good.
 Therefore 'success' for an individual is also 'success' for society.

-In a directed society setting things up this way isn't particularly difficult.
+In a directed cooperative society it is possible to perform this alignment.
+It is far more difficult with a selfish base system.

 ### Prevent corruption

 The classical problem with cooperative directed societies (and societies in general) has been corruption breaking the above ideals.
 The tribal system could only have limited corruption since wealth accumulation was limited.
-This is obviously now (since agriculture) not the case.
+Since agriculture, this has no longer been the case.

 The other interesting mechanism in a tribal society is that it was very open.
-There is only so much skulduggery that can occur in a group of closly bonded individuals living in a jungle.
+There is only so much skulduggery that can occur in a group of bonded individuals living in close proximity.

 Openness automatically limits corruption since corruption needs to happen under the nose of the rest of society.
 The open source model has shown people can coordinate with fully open communication.

-This needs to be coupled with some kind of democratic decision making process.
+This needs to be coupled with some kind of [mini-democratic decision making process](https://en.wikipedia.org/wiki/Consensus-seeking_decision-making){:target="_blank"}.
 If an individual is making the decisions corruption becomes much more possible.

 ## We can do better

 Capitalism and communism are systems that originated 300 years ago.
 With the explosion of technology, science and our understanding of human nature we have the tools to create far better systems.

-Open Socialism is one such attempt that cherry picks ideas from many places, but primarily is attempting to replicate the good attributes of the highly succussful tribal system (our natural habitat system) implemented on a grand scale.
+Open Socialism is one such attempt that cherry picks ideas from many places, but primarily is attempting to replicate the good attributes of the highly succussful tribal system but implemented on a grand scale.

 ## Develop Open Socialism

 Open Socialism is the seed concept of a new and better system, but it also an open source project itself.
-Through collaboration and iteration an obviously superior alternative can be developed.
+Through collaboration and iteration it should be possible to develop a superior system.

 [Interesting, I'd like to know more about Open Socialism](/open-socialism).